Aspheria/Aspheria/README.md

 ### Hi there, I am Lorrane 👋
-I'm a Front-end Blockchain Developer graduated in Data Science and I'm working on some side projects, learning a couple new skills, reading some Lovecraft books.
+I'm a Front-end Blockchain Developer with a background in Data Science.
+Currently, I'm delving into various side projects, expanding my skill set, and diving into the eerie worlds crafted by Lovecraft through his books.
+In addition to my professional endeavors, I'm pursuing a Master's degree in Software Engineering at UNICAMP, further deepening my understanding of the intricacies of software development.

 ## ⚡️ A Few Quick Facts